-Pursuant to the Campus Security Act, the Ocean County College Security Department is responsible for preparing and distributing an annual campus security report.
+Pursuant to the Campus Security Act, the Ocean County College Department of Campus Safety and Security (DCSS) is responsible for preparing and distributing an annual campus security report.
 Colleges and universities are required to publish an annual security report every year, which must contain three years of crime statistics along with specific campus security policy statements.

-The Ocean County College Security Department works with the Vice President of Student Affairs and other campus security authorities, as well as local law enforcement agencies to compile statistics for the annual report.
+The Ocean County College DCSS works with the Vice President of Student Affairs and other campus security authorities, as well as local law enforcement agencies, to compile statistics for the annual report.

-The Annual Security Report is available at the Toms River and Stafford Township (SEC) locations.
-The report is also published online in the Security and Safety section of Ocean County College's website at www.ocean.edu.
-Paper copies are available at the Ocean County College Security Office located in Building #30 at the bottom of Parking Lot #1, or call 732-255-0400 ext.
-2170.
+The Annual Security Report is available at the Toms River and Stafford Township (SEC) campuses.
+The report is also published online in the Campus Security section of Ocean County College's website at www.ocean.edu.
+Paper copies are available at the Ocean County College DCSS, located in Building #30 in Parking Lot #1, or call 732-255-0451.